Greg-R/qse2/README.md

 The QSE2DC exciter module circuitry is almost entirely revised compared to its ancestor the V011 QSE.

-### RF Amplifier

 ### Pi RF Attenuator

-The problem with many of the integrated RF amplifiers is that they have too much gain!
-Too much gain will reduce the intermodulation and general strong-signal handling of the receiver.
-Too much gain will have negligible impact on receiver sensitivity.

-A Pi resistive attenuator is added between the output of the RF amplifier and the input of the demodulator.
+A Pi resistive attenuator is added on the output of the QSE.
+This can be adjusted depending on the gain of the power amplifier.
+The nominal design has about 3 dB of attenuation.
-Thus the front-end gain can be adjusted to optimize both receiver sensitivity and intermodulation performance.

 ### Output Transformer